 - Open House: Thursday, November 15, 2012

 - Southwest High School

 - 7001 S. 14th Street

 - This meeting will be the first opportunity to see the designs.

 - 1111 Old Cheney Road

 The City of Lincoln is taking a new and innovative approach to finding the best solution

-- This design competition is a leading edge approach to find creative and intelligent ways to address current and future challenges with these intersections.
+- A design competition among three traffic engineering firms is a leading edge approach that will find creative and intelligent ways to address current and future challenges with these intersections.